 Terms – Click To See Definitions

-Demonstrations: Special projects, sometimes called “pilot programs” or “research studies,” that test improvements in Medicare coverage, payment, and quality of care.
+Special projects, sometimes called “pilot programs” or “research studies,” that test improvement in Medicare coverage, payment, and quality of care.
 They usually operate only for a limited time, for a specific group of people, and/or in specific areas.

-Medically necessary: Health care services or supplies needed to diagnose or treat an illness, injury, condition, disease, or its symptoms and that meet accepted standards of medicine.
+Health care services or supplies are needed to diagnose or treat an illness, injury, condition, disease, or its symptoms that meet accepted standards of medicine.

 • Health Maintenance Organizations

 If you’re enrolled in a Medicare Advantage Plan:

 • Most Medicare services are covered through the plan

 • Medicare services aren’t paid for by Original Medicare Most Medicare Advantage Plans offer prescription drug coverage.

 In Original Medicare, this is the amount a doctor or supplier that accepts assignment can be paid.
 It may be less than the actual amount a doctor or supplier charges.
 Medicare pays part of this amount and you’re responsible for the difference.

 Generally, a plan offered by a private company that contracts with Medicare to provide Part A and Part B benefits to people with Medicare who enroll in the plan.
 Medicare health plans include all Medicare Advantage Plans, Medicare Cost Plans, and Demonstration/Pilot Programs.
 Programs of All-inclusive Care for the Elderly (PACE) organizations are special types of Medicare health plans.
 PACE plans can be offered by public or private companies and provide Part D and other benefits in addition to Part A and Part B benefits.

 Any way other than Original Medicare that you can get your Medicare health or prescription drug coverage.
 This term includes all Medicare health plans and Medicare Prescription Drug Plans.